 Perhaps nothing is more beautiful than the natural glow of happiness that becomes every bride.
-But to help that glow along, schedule a series of monthly facials beginning as early as six months before your wedding.
-To help ensure your skin looks picture perfect on your wedding day they advise your last facial to be no later than two weeks before the big day.
+But to help that glow along, schedule a series of monthly facials beginning as early as six months before your wedding to help prepare your hair and skin.
+To ensure your skin looks picture perfect on your wedding day we advise your last facial to be no later than two weeks before the big day.

 Whether you treat yourself to professional treatments or do it on your own, to reduce the risk of redness, irritation, or even allergic reaction, avoid glycolic peels, dermabrasion, or anything chemical for at least one month prior to your wedding day.

 On the morning of the big day always start with a good cleanser making sure there is no previous makeup left on the skin and finish with a moisturiser so you are ready for when your makeup artist arrives.